StackVista/stackstate-docs/configure/telemetry/data-sources/elasticsearch.md

 3. Enter the required settings:
    * **Name** - the name to identify the Elasticsearch data source in StackState.
    * **Base URL** - the URL of the REST API of your Elasticsearch instance \(default port 9200\).
 Note that this must be reachable by StackState.
    * **Index pattern** - the Elasticsearch index to retrieve.
-It is possible to specify a pattern if the index is sliced by time.
+It's possible to specify a pattern if the index is sliced by time.
 See [how to find the Elasticsearch index pattern](elasticsearch.md#find-the-elasticsearch-index-pattern).
    * **Time zone** - the timezone of the timestamps stored in the Elasticsearch documents.
 This is required to ensure data is correctly processed by StackState.
    * **Time field** - the field in the Elasticsearch documents that contains the timestamp of the event/metric.
    * **Time field format** - the format of the value in the specified **Time field**.
 See [how to find the Elasticsearch time field format](elasticsearch.md#find-the-elasticsearch-time-field-format).